aaron-c-jones/tahamonfared.github.io/_posts/2016-12-29-Classification.md

 A sample of 5 would suffice.

-Also let's look at principal components of our explanatory variables to visualize our data.
+Also, let's look at principal components of our explanatory variables to visualize our data.

 ``` r
 require(ggbiplot)